Looking for a great place to live in Chile? We tell you what are the best areas to live in Santiago and outside... photos included!

 |Gran Puerto Montt||Los Lagos||266.200|

 As a foreigner, you are likely to work in Santiago.
 Most large companies have their offices in the metropolitan region.
-Most expatriates live in Santiago.
-Some prefer Valparaiso/Viña del Mar, especially those who can afford to work remotely
+Therefore, most expatriates live in Santiago.
+Some prefer Valparaiso/Viña del Mar, especially those who can afford to work remotely.

 Yet, it really depends on what you plan to do in Chile.
 Indeed, if you are specialized in a sector like mining exploration, you may find more opportunities in the north of Chile near Antofagasta.
 If you are looking for a job in the tourism sector, it is good to know that this is one of the leading sectors in the southern regions.
 It can be worth to look for positions in these regions.
 You’ll likely be facing less competition than in the region of Santiago.

-In this section, you will find a detailed description of the various cities (communal) where foreigners live in Chile.
+In this section, you will find a detailed description of the various cities (communas) where foreigners live in Chile.
 Please click on the links below for more information:

 In the Santiago region:

-Near the sea, most foreigners live in the region V, not to be too far from Santiago.
+Near the sea, most foreigners live in the fifth region, not to be too far from Santiago.
 You should have a look at:

 As far as the other regions are concerned, there are very few expatriates who live there.
 Therefore, it is quite difficult to get up-to-date information.
 If you live there, we will be happy to hear your opinion on your region/city.
 Pros, cons, photos…